Best Things to do in Madrid for the best trip ever

 At night you will have some time to taste the typical food and attend to a popular show.

-In this option public transport must be your ally, you need to go straight to the point without wasting any time.
+In this option you need to go straight to the point without wasting any time.
 Entering museums must not be a priority as they are quite time-consuming.

 There is a high risk that you will miss some essential points of interest in Madrid and you will need to come back another time.